-- St. Catherine University, also known as St. Kate’s, is the largest private women’s university in the nation and one of the most culturally diverse campuses in Minnesota.
+St. Kate's is the largest private Catholic women's university in the nation and one of the most culturally diverse campuses in Minnesota.
 At St. Kate’s, you’ll be able to find and claim an education in which the talents, aspirations and contributions of women are not only valued but acknowledged as central to the world’s future.
-With more than 60 majors offered and the ability to pursue graduate degrees, plus an additional 35 majors offered in partnership with neighboring Twin Cities private colleges, you can apply your skills and earn your degree.
+With more than 50 majors offered and the ability to pursue graduate degrees, plus an additional 30 majors offered in partnership with neighboring Twin Cities private colleges, you can apply your skills and earn your degree.
 Our campus is nestled in the beautiful Highland Park neighborhood of St. Paul.
 Shop, grab a bite, see a show or enjoy the great outdoors, the Highland Park neighborhood has so much to offer within walking distance.
-Plus museums, recreation and entertainment in both Minneapolis and St. Paul is a quick transit ride away.
+Plus museums, recreation and entertainment in both Minneapolis and St. Paul are a quick transit ride away.

 Student body profile